-- The current Standard refers to "Grind shall be uniform and material free of any lumps indicative of water damage". - It was agreed to remove the term "indicative of water damage" and leave it as "Material should be uniform and free of any lumps".
+- The previous Standard referred to "Grind shall be uniform and material free of any lumps indicative of water damage". - The term "indicative of water damage" has been removed and the terminology now remains at "Material should be uniform and free of any lumps".
 This change was made on the basis it is impractical to determine if water damage was the cause in all situations.